Terracotta-OSS/docker/README.md

 #### Important notes

-Those instructions are targeted at Docker version 1.13 and onwards - your host needs to have at least 2GB of RAM
+Those instructions are targeted at Docker version 1.13 and onwards - your host needs to have at least 2GB of RAM Terracotta default ports changed from version 5.3 :
+ * tsa port (clients to servers) from 9510 to 9410 and
+ * group port (servers sync.) from 9530 to 9430